Requirements if you are from Samoa

 You need to show you entered New Zealand legally and have the right to be here indefinitely.
 This means you have:

 - a permanent resident visa, or

-You don’t have to meet the usual presence requirements for NZ citizenship — you can apply if you’ve lived here for less than 5 years.
+You do not have to meet the usual presence in New Zealand requirements to get New Zealand citizenship — you can apply even if you have lived here for less than 5 years.

 If you were in NZ on 14 September 1982

-You need proof you were in NZ on 14 September 1982.
+You need proof you were in New Zealand on 14 September 1982.

 Your proof could be:

 - your passport